Not sure if you’re an expert at gift basket making or a part timer? Here’s how to tell if you’re a gift basket designer

-From there, I explained that many people can put foods and gifts into a basket or another type of container.
-However, many people do not have the professional expertise required to arrange foods and gifts in a basket or container in a way that exudes elegance and tastefulness.
+From there, I explained that many people can put foods and gifts into a basket, box, or another type of container.
+However, many people do not have the professional expertise required to arrange a collection of foods and gifts in a way that magnifies elegance and tastefulness.

 We professional gift basket experts know the difference between a gift basket that’s mass produced and one that’s made with originality.
 The knowing begins with starting the business.
 While nothing’s wrong with mass production, the likelihood of such a product sitting for months on a store shelf or in a warehouse is strong.

 Finally, we designers make time for education.
 Learning how to elevate products above the basket’s rim, keeping items in place during shipping, and deciding whether or not to enclose the design in cellophane or shrink wrap (and having access to both) is critical to delivering excellence.
 It also removes lots of anyones from the equation.

 Nothing is wrong with being a person who makes gift baskets as a hobby.
 Such a person often visits online gift basket discussion areas asking where they can buy professional products.
 They ask because the cellophane they purchase is thin and easily tears.
-They see the mini bathtubs with claw feet professional designers use to create spa gift baskets and want to know where they can buy the same.
+They see the mini bathtubs with claw feet professional designers use to create self care gifts and want to know where they can buy the same.

 Gift basket designers who take the time to research such products know where to find these supplies because their success depends on that knowledge.